Best-Brain-Gang/twitter_sentiment_analysis/README.md

 `import alpaca_trade_api as tradeapi`

-### 2. Then continue to run the other sections, then when the user gets to Download Data, click on the link, copy and paste the code and enter.

-### 3. Once running each model, when the user gets to Tensorboard, which sometimes does not show, please use incognito browser in this case.
-Also, the RNN and RNN2 models both take awhile to load their epochs.
+### 3. Once running each model, when the user gets to Tensorboard, which sometimes does not show, please use Incognito browser in this case.
+Also, all the models both take awhile to load their epochs.
+So try to use your GPUs when running this notebook.

 ---